SAP/luigi/docs/authorization-configuration.md

 - **redirect_uri** sets the URL to return to after login.
 The default application root is `/`.
 - **post_logout_redirect_uri** sets the URL to return after logout.
 The default URL is `/logout.html`.
 - **automaticSilentRenew** enables the automatic silent renewal of the token if it is supported by the server.
 The default value is `false`.
 For this mechanism to work, the browser must have third-party cookies support enabled.
 - **accessTokenExpiringNotificationTime** is the number of seconds before an access token is to expire and triggers silent token refresh.
-The default value is 60.
+The default value is `60` seconds.
 - **thirdPartyCookiesScriptLocation** is the URL to the page containing third-party cookies support check.
 For details, see [Third-party cookies and silent token refresh section](#Third-party-cookies-and-silent-token-refresh).
 - **userInfoFn** provides a function to get user information.
 It returns a promise of a **userinfo** object which can contain **name**, **email** and **picture** (value is a URL to the image). **Name** or **email** are displayed in the profile drop-down menu and the user’s profile picture is displayed in the top navigation.